opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     1. Select the files you want to premultiply.

-    2. Right-click any of the selected files and choose Premultiply from the menu that opens.
+    2. Right-click any of the selected files and choose **Premultiply** from the menu that opens.

 .. tip:: **To Convert a file to a different format:**

-    1. Right-click the file you want to convert and choose Convert from the menu that opens.
+    1. Right-click the file you want to convert and choose **Convert...** from the menu that opens.
 The Convert window change depending on the format of the selected files.

     |convert|

     2. Choose the frame range to convert, the saving location, a name, the new format, and the background color of the converted file.

-    3. Activate the Skip Existing Files to to prevent overwriting already exixting files.
+    3. Activate the **Skip Existing Files** to to prevent overwriting already exixting files.

-    4. If needed, set the options for the file format chosen pressing the Options button and inserting the new values.
+    4. If needed, set the options for the file format chosen pressing the **Options** button and inserting the new values.

-    5. Click the Convert button.
+    5. Click the **Convert** button.

 .. tip:: **To Convert several files at once to a different format:**

     1. Select the files you want to convert.

-    2. Right-click any of the selected files and choose Convert from the menu that opens.
+    2. Right-click any of the selected files and choose **Convert...** from the menu that opens.

     |convert_several|